Deeroil/ot-harjoitustyo/README.md

 ### Known issues/bugs

+- no errorhandling yet

+- most of the code can't handle wrong sort of input
+  - for example asking for grid size, mines, coordinates...
+  - right now these default to printing stack trace and quitting the program, as expected

 - creating a 1x1 grid with 1 mine and trying to open it as the first move (as there are no other options) will cause an infinite loop, as it will try to create a substitute grid where user wouldn't instantly lose, even though this isn't possible
+  - should probably set some minimum grid size

 - input will try to convert string to int, this won't work with all inputs and will cause an error